Three easy home baking recipes using Lemons

 At the moment we have a lot of lemons on our lemon trees.
 I use the juice and peel of lemons in lots of recipes, particularly in baked treats to go in lunch boxes.

 I usually bake in bulk and freeze portions whatever I have made.
 Often I double or triple a recipe, as it isn’t much more effort to make a bigger batch.
 It makes life easier when you can pull a few pieces of baking out of the freezer for lunchboxes or visitors.

-Three easy lemon recipes
+Three easy recipes using lemons